What fintech means today as it continues to evolve.

 There are a number of different types of "fintech" products, which include new products as well as improvements of existing products.
 Fintech products can include, but are not limited to, any of the following:

 - Peer-to-peer lending.
 This is a type of lending where a third-party company brings together people that want to borrow money with individuals or companies that want to invest.
 The borrowers receive a rate that matches their determined risk and the investors receive an attractive interest rate based on how long they invest for and their risk appetite.
-Peer-to-peer lending is typically for personal loans but can also be for business loans and home loans.
+Some examples of peer-to-peer lending in Australia include RateSetter, Harmoney and SocietyOne.

 - Unsecured small business finance.
 Fintech has made small business finance more accessible by providing more ways to borrow without the need for residential or commercial property as security.
-Typically, business loans provided by banks require a property to be attached as security, but fintech has brought in new small business finance products that leverage technology for better approval rates or more flexible terms for increased accessibility.
+Typically, business loans provided by banks require a property to be attached as security in Australia, but fintech has brought in new small business finance products that leverage technology for better approval rates or more flexible terms for increased accessibility.
+Fintech business lenders include those provided by Prospa, Moula and Spotcap.

 - Cryptocurrency.
 Cryptocurrencies are currencies that only exist digitally and can be transferred securely.
 Unlike traditional currencies, they aren't government regulated and are instead produced by a public network.
 As of November 2018, there were over 2,500 cryptocurrencies in the world.